pwa-builder/pwabuilder-windows-chromium-docs/next-steps.md

 ## 2. Submit your app packages to the Microsoft Store

-Your zip file contains `{app name}.msixbundle` file, the main app package.
-It also includes a `.{app name}.classic.appxbundle` package that allows users on older versions of Windows (below 10.0.19041, May 2020 Update) to run your app.
+Your zip file contains 2 packages:

+- `{app name}.msixbundle` - the main app package
+- `{app name}.classic.appxbundle` - package that allows users on older versions of Windows (below 10.0.19041, May 2020 Update) to run your app.

 Both packages can be submitted directly to the Microsoft Store through the [Windows Partner Center](https://partner.microsoft.com/dashboard)